In-Depth Disk Drill for Windows Review (Version 5.0)

 As a result, Disk Drill offers free, inbuilt data protection services.
 When you configure these settings, Disk Drill provides you with a Recovery Vault that facilitates quick recovery of deleted files.

 The Recovery Vault intelligently “remembers” where your files were stored.
 As a result, since Disk Drill has this pointer information, file recovery becomes effortless.
 However, if the deleted file IDs get overwritten, recovery isn’t possible.
-Therefore, when you encounter deletion, it’s critical that you use your computer or disk less.
+Therefore, when you encounter deletion, it’s critical that you use your computer or disk as little as possible.

 Data Protection feature.